Maximizar valor por meio de Centro de Excelência em Nuvem

 The hyperscalers are on their own journeys of innovation, investing heavily in areas like streamlining migration, adapting services for private clouds and pushing out to the edge.
 In addition, they are investing in a variety of industry-specific cloud solutions to augment those provided by service providers and third-parties (e.g. HIPAA, PCI).
 For example, GE Healthcare is running its Health Cloud on Amazon AWS.
 Johnson Controls is employing Microsoft Azure’s IoT solution accelerators with its GLAS smart thermostat to give building owners remote access through web and mobile apps so that they can monitor and control features of the heating and cooling system.
-Also, Stanford Centre for Genomics and Personalised Medicine is leveraging Google Genomics to analyse hundreds of entire genomes in days and return query results in seconds while providing reliable security for DNA data.
+Also, Stanford Center for Genomics and Personalized Medicine is leveraging Google Genomics to analyze hundreds of entire genomes in days and return query results in seconds while providing reliable security for DNA data.

 An enterprise needs to be ready and willing to leverage all this innovation.
-That’s where a Cloud Centre of Excellence (see inset) can be critical, ensuring the organisation keeps on top of the huge range of hyperscaler services and solutions released each year, understanding which will help the business (and which won’t) and working with application owners to facilitate adoption.
+That’s where a Cloud Center of Excellence (see inset) can be critical, ensuring the organization keeps on top of the huge range of hyperscaler services and solutions released each year, understanding which will help the business (and which won’t) and working with application owners to facilitate adoption.
 For example, Microsoft Azure has recently launched a number of edge and IOT services, acquiring Telco related capabilities.
 Where a year ago little to no capability existed, it is now able to address some fairly complex edge-computing use cases.